alamgirqazi/blog/quotes.md

 <br>

-> Because most of what we say and do is not essential.
-If you can eliminate it, you’ll have more time, and more tranquility.
-Ask yourself at every moment, “Is this necessary?”
+> “Be more concerned with your character than your reputation, because your character is what you really are, while your reputation is merely what others think you are.”
-~ Marcus Aurelius
+~ John Wooden

 <br>